Conditional Formatting in Excel is using to highlight the color of the cells depending upon the cell's value or user conditions.

 1. First select a range of cells that you want to apply conditional formatting.

 2. And go to Home Tab and click on Conditional Formatting Option.

 3. Then click HighLight Cells Rules and click Greater than...

 4. New Formatting Rule dialog box opens, there you just select Only format cells that contain-->cell value-->greater than-->900(or Select Cell which contains 900 Value)-->Format with: Light Red Fill with Dark Red Text-->Click on Ok.

 5.Now those value which has more than 900 values shows in Light Red Background with Dark Red Text.

-It is not so easy to explain complete conditional formatting in a single chapter. in the coming tutorials will plan to discuss more about conditional formatting.
-After watching the video you can download below sample sheet. and it helps you to do practice more. please subscribe for more videos in our youtube channel. if you like our tutorial please share it on facebook and youtube below.
+It is not so easy to explain complete conditional formatting in a single chapter. in the coming tutorials, we will discuss more about conditional formatting.